Abi Titmuss

-Abigail Evelyn Titmuss (born 8 February 1976) is an English actress, television personality and poker player.
+Abigail Evelyn Titmuss (born 8 February 1976) is an English actress, television personality, and poker player.
 She is also a former glamour model and nurse.

 Early life and education

 Born in Newark-on-Trent in Nottinghamshire, Titmuss grew up in Ruskington, Lincolnshire; both of her parents were teachers.

-She took her A-levels at Kesteven and Sleaford High School, where she played the clarinet.
+At Kesteven and Sleaford High School, she played the clarinet, gaining GCSEs in Biology, English Language, English Literature, French, Maths, Physics, Religious Studies and Latin.
+Titmuss joined the sixth form in September 1992, and by 1994, there is no record of her taking any A-levels at the Sleaford Joint Sixth Form.

 When she was 17, her parents divorced and her father moved to Argyll, Scotland.

 Nursing

 Titmuss graduated from City University at the teaching hospital St Bartholomew's Hospital in 1998.
 She completed a nursing diploma, because she "was interested in becoming a doctor, but hadn't taken A level Chemistry" and became a staff nurse at London's University College Hospital.

 Television and radio

 Titmuss was hired as a roving reporter on the Channel 4 programme Richard & Judy, in late 2003, and stated at the time that the job was "an absolute dream come true".
 She lost her job in January 2004 following allegations of group sex with her boyfriend John Leslie.
 A sex tape from four years earlier emerged, in which she had been privately filmed having sex with Leslie and Aisha Abubakar, an aspiring model.
-The footage was downloaded without permission from a private computer and made public by "conman" Jason Onabowale, subsequently convicted and sentenced to serve 18 years in jail for four counts of rape.
+The footage was downloaded without permission from a private computer and made public by the conman Jason Onabowale, subsequently convicted and sentenced to serve 18 years in jail for four counts of rape.

 She appeared on Hell's Kitchen in 2004 and the following year appeared on Channel 4's The Friday Night Project as a regular guest; in Abi Titmuss: A Modern Day Morality Tale, a fly-on-the-wall documentary for Channel 4; and on ITV1's Celebrity Love Island.

 She starred on a celebrity edition of Channel 4's Come Dine with Me with Paul Ross, Lesley Joseph, Linda Lusardi and Rodney Marsh.

-Titmuss appeared on the reality television series Deadline with Janet Street Porter on ITV2.
+Titmuss appeared on the reality television series Deadline with Janet Street-Porter on ITV2.
 The show followed a number of celebrities as they attempted to produce a celebrity-based magazine each week, published as a supplement to Closer.
 Titmuss was the fourth celebrity to be sacked from the show.

 She has guest-presented shows on Virgin Radio, MTV and LBC radio.